Clinical Immersion 2

 Description - summary of the module content

 In this module you further develop your clinical practice to demonstrate achievement of specified NMC (2018) Standards of proficiency for registered nurses and adherence to the Code (NMC, 2015).
-Your clinical immersion this year is split into three parts.
-Your clinical immersion this year will incorporate a short exposure to a primary care setting and a short exposure to a mental health setting, as well as experience of services for children, pregnant women and people with learning disabilities.
+Your clinical immersion this year is split into three parts and, subject to the availability of clinical placements, your clinical immersion this year may incorporate both adult and mental health settings.

 During the clinical immersion you will participate in the usual working pattern for the service in which you are based, including shifts, weekends and nights.